|

 policies.
 Despite this dark period in St. Augustine’s history,

+the city continued to flourish.
 Over 200 years St. Augustine has endured

 fire, turmoil, and strife.
 Five different flags have flown over